fabiospampinato/string-matches/README.md

 ## Related

-- [string-replace-all](https://github.com/fabiospampinato/string-replace-all) - Replaces all the occurrencies of a string into a string with another string.
+- [string-replace-all](https://github.com/fabiospampinato/string-replace-all) - Replaces all the occurrences of a string into a string with another string.

 ## License